 Assessing the extent and spread (staging)

 If you are confirmed to have mouth cancer then further tests may be done.
-For example, biopsy samples may be taken from the nearby lymph glands by using a fine needle.
+For example, biopsy samples may be taken from the nearby lymph glands (lymph nodes) by using a fine needle.
 This is to assess if any cancer cells have spread to the lymph glands.

 Other tests may be arranged to see if the cancer has spread to other parts of the body.
 For example, a CT scan, an MRI scan, or other tests.
-(The separate leaflets describe each of these tests in more detail.)

 This assessment is called staging of the cancer.
 The aim of staging is to find out: